Daniil193/Count_peoples/README.md

 2) - Put these files in Temp folder;
 3) - pip install -r requirements.txt.

-### **Warning, this will be fixed later**
-Some videos contains incorrect FPS information.
-Therefore, it is necessary to do the following manipulations.
-1) - Use ffmpeg for get duration of video;
-2) - With cv2.cap_prop_frame_count get total number of frame;
-3) - Calculate fps;
-4) - Get certain frame with used videocap.set()

 ### _Run processing video_
 In Base.ipynb set following variables:
   - path_to_video: full path to folder with videos;